Beulah, Gilead

-Beulah is a heritage-listed farm at 767 Appin Road, Gilead, City of Campbelltown, New South Wales, Australia.
+Beulah is a heritage-listed farm at 767 Appin Road, Gilead, New South Wales, an outer suburb of Sydney, Australia in the Macarthur region.
 It was built from 1835 to 1846 by Cornelius O'Brien, Duncan Cameron, John Kennedy Hume, Ellen Hume; Mansfield Brothers (1884 works).
 It is also known as Summer Hill; Summer Hill Estate.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.